tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 ## Install AdNauseam

-_The following instructions are for Google Chrome only.
+&nbsp; &nbsp;_The following instructions are for Google Chrome only.
 For other chromium-based browsers simply download [the latest .crx file](https://github.com/dhowe/AdNauseam/releases/latest) and drag into your browser window._

 ### Manual Install in Developer Mode
 1. Download the ``adnauseam.chromium.ZIP`` file from the [latest release](https://github.com/dhowe/AdNauseam/releases/latest)